-The cost of joining a sorority is an important point to investigate carefully.
-Specific expense lists of the various sororities are compiled in the Panhellenic Handbook, copies of which may be obtained at the Panhellenic Office, Room 109, Peoples Church.
+The cost of joining a sorority is an improtant point to investigate carefully.
+Specific expense lists of the various sororities are compiled in the Panhellenic Handbook, copies of which may be obtained at the Panhellenic Office, fourth floor of the Union Building.

-Simple afternoon dress will be appropriate for all rushing parties except the formel party.
-This will be indicated on the invitation.
+Simple afternoon dress will be appropriate for all rushing parties except that party indicated as formal on the invitation.

-If an invited guest is unavoidedly detained, she should not hesitate to telephone about her arriving at the rushing party somewhat after the appointed hour.
+If an invited guest is unavoidably detained, she

+should not hesitate to telephone about her arriving at the rushing party somewhat after the appointed hour.